MicrosoftDocs/OData-docs/Odata-docs/support/support-policy.md

 ### OData.NET 7.x

-OData.NET 7.x refers to 7.x versions OData.NET libraries.
+OData.NET 7.x refers to 7.x versions of OData.NET libraries.

 The libraries are actively supported but will enter maintenance mode 6 months after the OData.NET 8 release.